Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 Comparing Cellular Carriers for RV & Boat Travel

-Below is a general profile of each major carrier and how they might apply to choosing the best cellular carrier for your RV or boat travels.
+Below is a general profile of each major carrier and the factors that might apply to choosing the best cellular carrier for your RV or boat travels.

 T-Mobile

-While T-Mobile was last in the pack in its LTE coverage map, they are the clear leader in 5G.
+While T-Mobile was last in the pack in its LTE coverage maps, they have become the clear leader in 5G.
+And T-Mobile looks like it will be leading the pack by being the first to start retiring its LTE network to become 5G centric.

 T-Mobile took an early lead thanks to strategic long-range and mid-band spectrum purchases.

 When T-Mobile has coverage, its network speeds are consistently some of the fastest.
-They are worthy of consideration for including as an option in a mobile internet arsenal and worth investing in 5G capable gear to best take advantage of their network.
+This makes T-Mobile very worthy of consideration for including as an option in a mobile internet arsenal.

 T-Mobile Device Compatibility Tips: